-You can follow his recent activities on Instagram.
+You can follow my recent activities on Instagram.
 Or contact me for a studio visit.